 So how exactly do you determine your hair porosity type?

 While there are many videos featuring natural hair enthusiasts trying the porosity float tests, it isn't the only tried and true method.
-When speaking to hair stylist Vicky Bridge-Tonner, known on Instagram as the ‘Queen Of Curls’, she says the challenge is not something that she would use.
+When speaking to hair stylist Vicky Bridge-Tonner, known on Instagram and across Manchester as the ‘Queen Of Curls’, she says the challenge is not something that she would use.
 "I speak to other hairdressers who feel this way and believe it’s about the touch and feel of someone’s hair.
 For someone with high porosity hair, it could feel a bit drier, for example,” she explains.

 Rhyme and Reason Certified Trichologist, Angela Onuoha agrees: “So about the water test… it's just a very rough approximation.
 It can depend on the water used which differs in every country and sometimes even state and if there is still product residue on the strands that are being used.”
-Alternatively, hairstylist and afro-textured hair specialist Jenny Roberts recommends “drenching” your hair with water.
+Alternatively, hairstylist and afro-textured hair specialist Jennie Roberts recommends “drenching” your hair with water.
 “If you feel like your hair is waterproof, and takes a while to get fully wet, then you've got a low porosity,” she added.
-Roberts is also a resident expert at Black-owned hair brand Wakati and has been on her own journey to finding her hair porosity type.
+Roberts is also a resident expert at hair brand Wakati and has been on her own journey to finding her hair porosity type.
 “My hair used to be really low porosity but as I've gotten older my hair texture has changed and my porosity is much higher which means it holds more water and gets wet very quickly.”

 How does high porosity affect curly kinky hair types?